 Further information on the risks of disease transmission can be found at the links below.

 Desert Bighorn Capture & Release

-In November of 2014, the New Mexico Department of Game & Fish captured and relocated 66 desert bighorn sheep in Southern New Mexico.
-Twenty-eight ewes and thirty-eight rams were successfully captured at the Red Rock Wildlife Management Area and the Fra Cristobal Mountains, and relocated to the Big Hatchet Mountains.
-The operation is part of a recovery and management strategy that has significantly increased New Mexico’s population of desert bighorn sheep from 170 in 2001, to nearly 1000 today.
+In October of 2018, the New Mexico Department of Game & Fish captured and relocated desert bighorn sheep in Southern New Mexico.
+The bighorn were successfully captured from the San Andres National Wildlife Refuge population on White Sands Missile Range, and relocated to the Sacramentos in southeastern New Mexico.
+This is historic desert bighorn habitat where sheep have not been present in over 100 years.
+The operation is part of a continued recovery and management strategy that has significantly increased New Mexico’s population of desert bighorn sheep from 170 in 2001, to about 1500 today.